geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 <p>Me too</p>
 ```

 You might not encounter this edge case.
-In case you do, let's show how we can re-insert the sentinels on changes to the container using a [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
+In case you do, let's show how we can re-insert the sentinels on changes to the container using a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

 ## Replacing sentinels on mutations